 The Company determines whether it has a controlling financial interest in an entity by first evaluating whether the entity is a voting interest entity or a variable interest entity under accounting principles generally accepted in the United States of America.
 Voting interest entities are entities in which the total equity investment at risk is sufficient to enable the entity to finance itself independently and provide the equity holders with the obligation to absorb losses, the right to receive residual returns and the right to make decisions about the entity's activities.
 The Company consolidates voting interest entities in which it has all, or at least a majority of, the voting interest.
 As defined in applicable accounting standards, variable interest entities ("VIE's") are entities that lack one or more of the characteristics of a voting interest entity.
-A controlling financial interest in an entity's expected residual returns, or both.
-The enterprise with a controlling financial interest, that will absorb a majority of the entity's expected losses, receive a majority of the entity's expected residual returns, or both.
+A controlling financial interest in an entity is present when an enterprise has a variable interest, or a combination of variable interests, that will absorb a majority of the entity's expected losses, receive a majority of the entity's expected residual returns, or both.
 The enterprise with a controlling financial interest, known as the primary beneficiary, consolidates the VIE.
 CCBG's wholly-owned subsidiaries, CCBG Capital Trust I (established November 1, 2004) and CCBG Capital Trust II (established May 24, 2005) are VIEs for which the Company is not the primary beneficiary.
-Accordingly, the accounts of these entities are not included in the Company's consolidate financial statements.
+Accordingly, the accounts of these entities are not included in the Company's consolidated financial statements.